When 2.50 mol of Al and 3.00 mol of Cl2 combine in the reaction 2... | Channels for Pearson+

 1

-Identify the balanced chemical equation for the reaction: 2Al(s) + 3Cl2(g) → 2AlCl3(s).
-This equation shows the stoichiometric relationship between the reactants and products.
+Identify the balanced chemical equation: 2Al(s) + 3Cl2(g) ⇌ 2AlCl3(s).
+This equation tells us that 2 moles of Al react with 3 moles of Cl2 to produce 2 moles of AlCl3.

 Determine the limiting reactant by comparing the mole ratio of the reactants to the coefficients in the balanced equation.
-Calculate the moles of Al and Cl2 needed to react completely.
+We have 2.50 mol of Al and 3.00 mol of Cl2.

 Watch next